tkoopman/psCheckPoint/docs/md/ConvertTo-CheckPointHtml.md

 ### -IndentedJson
 Indent the JSON data in the HTML output.

-This will force the use of "Template Literals" which requires an ES6 compatibile browser.
+This will force the use of "Template Literals" which requires an ES6 compatible browser.
 (\`{JSON}\`)

 ```yaml